raoulbia/raoulbia.github.io/content/ai_chatgpt_prompt_engineering.md

 ````Before answering, ask me three questions that will help you better answer my questions.````

 ```
-"I will give you a tutorial PDF for setting an API call as an action in a GPT using Flask and AWS EC2.
+I will give you a tutorial PDF for setting an API call as an action in a GPT using Flask and AWS EC2.
 Write an implementation of the same in the Azure portal instead of AWS.

-Specifically I would like to implement the same using an Azure Webapp instead of using an Azure VM."
+Specifically I would like to implement the same using an Azure Webapp instead of using an Azure VM.
 ```
 <br>